The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives

 \ee where $\mathcal{M} = \sum\limits_{j}^{N} M_j$ is the total number of possibilities, aggregated into non-empty, non-overlapping groups of $M_j$ outcomes each, for $j = 1, \dotsc, N$, and $\p_{j} = \sum\limits_{k = 1}^{M_j} \p_{j_k}$ and $m_{j} = \sum\limits_{k = 1}^{M_j} \p_{j_k}$ are, respectively, the overall posterior and prior probabilities for the $j$th group of possibilities, for every $j = 1, \dotsc, N$.
 If the fine-grained events are aggregated into course-grained events, then the total (fine-grained) relative entropy can be decomposed into the relative entropy of course-grained possibilities plus an average conditional relative entropy of the fine-grained sub-possibilities constituting each course-grained possibility. \end{enumerate}

 Various subsets of these and other properties have also been used to uniquely characterize the relative entropy.
 For example, starting with the \textit{continuity}, \textit{symmetry}, \textit{nilpotence}, \textit{extension-monotonicity}, and \textit{composition} properties, Hobson \cite{hobson:1969} proved that the only functions which satisfies all of these conditions are positive multiples of the relative entropy.
-Kannappan and Ng \cite{kannappan:1972,kannappan_rathie:1973,kannappan:1974,kannappan:1988} instead uniquely characterized relative entropy in terms of only \textit{recursivity}, \textit{symmetry} only for the $N = 3$ case, \textit{measurability}, and \textit{nilpotence} only for the $N = 2$ case.
-Other combinations are possible---see for example \cite{taneja:1974,haaland:1979}.
+Kannappan and Ng \cite{kannappan:1972,kannappan_rathie:1973,kannappan:1974,kannappan:1988} instead uniquely characterized relative entropy entirely in terms of \textit{recursivity}, \textit{symmetry} only for the $N = 3$ case, \textit{measurability}, and \textit{nilpotence} only for the $N = 2$ case.
+Other combinations of axioms are possible---see for example \cite{taneja:1974,haaland:1979} for further discussion.